dialpad/dialtone-legacy/docs/guides/getting-started/index.md

 ---
 title: Getting started
-desc: A quick start guide to add Dialtone to your project.
+description: A quick start guide to add Dialtone to your project.
 ---

 ## Adding Dialtone to your project